Four words to describe your work:

 Decorative Functional Art Glass

-A native of Seattle, and daughter of an auctioneer, as a child I was surrounded by my father's Tiffany glass collection.
-This early exposure to Glass and Art Nouveau has had a lasting influence on my artwork.
-While studying for a BFA in ceramics and a BA in art at the University of Washington, I visited Pratt Fine Arts Center and was able to watch glass being blown.
-I was immediately taken by the molten material and decided to branch out and study blown glass.
+A native of Seattle, and daughter of an auctioneer, as a child Dehanna was surrounded by her father’s Tiffany glass collection and antique store.
+This early exposure to Glass and Art Nouveau has had a lasting influence on her artwork.
+While studying for a BFA in ceramics and a BA in art at the University of Washington, she visited Pratt Fine Arts Center and was able to watch glass being blown.
+She was immediately taken by the molten material and decided to branch out and study blown glass.

-Twenty Seven years later, blown glass is the major material used in the execution of my art work.
-I incorporate technical elements of hot glass sculpting and casting in my predominately blown forms.
-I use intense contemporary colors and bold patterns as a design element to express my unique sense of style and color application.
+Twenty-Six years later, blown glass is the major material used in the execution of her art work.
+Incorporated are technical elements of hot glass sculpting and casting in her predominately blown forms.
+These skills allow her to add feet, handles, lip wraps and a variety of other elements while the vessel is hot changing its shape and sometimes its function.
+She uses intense contemporary colors and bold patterns as a design element expressing her unique sense of style and color application.
 This is created by layering many opaque and transparent colors separated by thin layers of clear, giving the color a depth and richness not seen in most blown forms.

 I first gather molten glass from a 2150 degree furnace on a blow pipe and colorize each vessel with the raw elements that make color.
 My work is not painted, but colored glass manipulated while hot to form pattern.
+I use the transparency of glass to transmit and reflect light through the layers of color to increase the surface intensity while retaining the smooth glossy nature of blown glass.
 As I blow out the bubble and shape it to the desired form the color stretches with the vessel changing it as the thick bubble grows into a thin larger vessel.
-And the most important part is have some fun while working on the hop shop floor.